uviclibraries/html-css/act-1.md

 ### Text Tags

-- Applying style to your HTML code should be done in CSS files, but sometimes making changes in the HTML file can be helpful.
+- Applying style to your HTML code should be done in CSS files (which we look at soon), but sometimes making changes in the HTML file can be helpful.
 For example, the `<del></del>` and `<ins></ins>` tags can be helpful to highlight specific text.
 The `<del>` tag puts a line through the text and the `<ins>` tag underlines text.
-- HTML tags can be put around any text that shows up in the browser.
-These tags don't have to encompass the whole text, it doesn't even have to cover a whole word.
-Say I wanted the following text to be typed out in a paragraph:
+- HTML tags can be put around any text.
+These tags don't have to encompass a whole block of text, or even a whole word.
+Take the following example, which I intended to create using HTML tags:
     - This is <strong>important</strong>.
 This is <strong><ins>very</ins> important.</strong> Thank <ins>you!</ins>
     - We have 2 words in bold, 1 word underlined, and 1 word underlined and in bold.
 Let’s look at what that would look like in HTML, with tags:
     -   `<p>This is <strong>important</strong>.
 This is <strong><ins>very</ins>important.</strong> Thank <ins>you!</ins></p>`
 - Notice where the spaces and full stops are.
 With so many tags, it can be easy to forget to add important content in the right places.
-- On your `about.html` page, play around with some of the following tags, saving your file(!), and looking at it in your browser as you go:
+- On your `about.html` page, play around with some of the following tags, saving your file as you go(!), and looking at it in your browser as you go:
   - `<strong>` = important
   - `<i>` = italic
   - `<em>` = emphasized